MartinMbae/LegacyTableView/README.md

         tableView.setTitleFont(BOLD);
         tableView.setZoomEnabled(true);
         tableView.setShowZoomControls(true);
-        //by default the initial scale is 100, you
+        //by default the initial scale is 0, you
-        // may change this depending on various screen sizes tableView.setInitialScale(90);
+        // may change this depending on initiale scale preferences
+        //tableView.setInitialScale(100);//default initialScale is zero (0)
         tableView.setContentTextColor("#009688");
         tableView.build();